-15.6.1 Council committees and sub-committees will follow those parts of the Council Procedures Rules set out in Part 4 of this Constitution as apply to them
+15.6.1 Council committees and sub-committees will follow Committee Meeting Procedure Rules set out in Part 4 of the constitution.

 15.7 Decision making by Council bodies acting as tribunals

 15.7.1 The Council, a councillor or an officer acting as a tribunal or in a quasi-judicial manner or determining/considering (other than for the purposes of giving advice) the civil rights and obligations or the criminal responsibility of any person will follow a proper procedure which accords with the requirements of natural justice and the right to a fair trial contained in Article 6 of the European Convention on Human Rights.